contentauth/c2pa-python-example/README.md

  ✔ Network c2pa-python-example_default    Removed
 ```

-## Setting up to run the example manually & locally
+## Setting up to run the example manually

+These steps show and explain the details of running the signer example locally directly on your machine.
+This is a development setup and should not be deployed as-is to a production environment.

 ### Set up with AWS credentials